SidheshwarSarangal/social-media-website/README.md

 ### `npm run dev' to start both the backend and frontend

 In the main repo run this command `npm run dev` and start the server and the frontend.

-# 📱 Full Stack Social Media Website

-A complete **social media web application** built using **Express.js** for the backend and **React.js** for the frontend, implementing major features like authentication, content sharing, chatting, and more.

 ---